readthedocs/blog/migrate-configuration-v2.rst

 for all of our users and the different tools they use to build documentation.
 Without a configuration file, we must guess the configuration the project needs to build, which is difficult to do reliably.
-Even if the defaults we chose worked well for a period of time, we found it impossible to change over time.
+Even if the defaults we chose worked well for a period of time, we found them impossible to change over time.
 Doing so would break projects that were relying on our defaults instead of specifying a configuration file and pinning their dependencies (e.g. OS, Python version, dependencies, etc).

 Deprecation timeline
 --------------------

-We understand this change will effect many of our users, so we have a timeline to communicate this deprecation to our users effectively.
+We understand this change will affect many of our users, so we have a timeline to communicate this deprecation to our users effectively.

 * **June 2023**: Email project owners with unsupported configurations once a week, along with an onsite notification to alert them of the deprecation.